Hieracium consists of a large genus of hardy perennials.

 They bloom from late spring through to autumn with orange or yellow flowers that are similar to those of dandelions.

-They reach heights of 30 to 40 cm, making them a bigger plant for use in a rock garden.
+They reach heights of 30 to 40 cm (12 to 16 inches), making them a bigger plant for use in a rock garden.

 Some of the common species of Hieracium plant used by gardeners include Hawkweed and devil's Paintbrush.